What is the Loyalty Penalty?

 The amount you pay can depend on how loyal you’ve been to your provider.
 If you joined on a promotional offer then after a time you could have been moved to a standard tariff and then you could have had ten years worth of price hikes added to your bill.
 At the same time, services that might have been premium when you signed up are now given away to new customers for free.
 That is the penalty you pay for being a loyal customer.

 We don’t think that is fair so we created ismybillfair to help people to check their bills and challenge their providers.

 How do providers get away with charging different prices for the same product or package?

-When we created ismybillfair, we had one simple goal in mind: To provide better solutions to help people get a fairer deal on household bills.
+When we created ismybillfair, we had one simple goal in mind: To provide better solutions to help people get a fairer deal on household bills and beat loyalty penalty.
 Our research told us that 79% of people would rather stay with their existing provider rather than having to switch, so we decided to offer “Stay” and “Switch” options.
 And, to make it clear whether you need to take action either way, we created the Priceometer process to show you whether your bill is fair – i.e. how your price compares to what other people pay the same provider for the same product or package.

 Why do big companies - whether they provide us with energy, telecoms, broadband, car breakdown or anything else – charge different people different prices for the same thing; and how do they get away with it?

 There are two basic answers to the “why” question:

 1) Because they want to maximise revenue and profits (in fact they have a duty to their own shareholders to do so)